About Meteosoft Solutions

 Meteosoft Solutions started in 2012 after the Proprietor, Rob Munn, retired from active employment with Almos

-(which was later incorporated into Telvent, and then Schneider), developing and maintaining meteorological software
+(which was later incorporated into Telvent, and then Schneider Electric), developing and maintaining meteorological software

 in C++ and C#.
 The Australian Bureau of Meteorology used Almos's Automatic Weather Stations for their weather